sulfo/xml-sitemap-feed/readme.txt

 == Description ==

 This plugin dynamically creates an XML feed that complies with the XML Sitemap protocol.
-There are no options to be set and the feed becomes instantly available after activation on yourblogurl.tld/sitemap.xml and yourblogurl.tld/feed/sitemap ready to be submitted to search engines like Google, Yahoo, MSN, Ask.com and others.
+There are no options to be set and the feed becomes instantly available after activation on yourblogurl.tld/sitemap.xml (or yourblogurl.tld/index.php?feed=sitemap.xml if you do not use a fancy permalink structure) ready to be submitted to search engines like Google, Yahoo, MSN, Ask.com and others.

 An entry `Sitemap: http://yourblogurl.tld/sitemap.xml` is added to the (by WordPress dynamically created) robots.txt on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemap.
+If you do not use fancy URL's in WordPress, you will have to create your own robots.txt file.
+See FAQ's.

 = Advantages =